ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/installing_ve.md

   version: 3.11.9
 ---

-# Installing the Virtual Ecosystem model
+# Installing the Virtual Ecosystem

 The Virtual Ecosystem model is written using the Python programming language and can be installed from the [Python Package Index (PyPI)](https://pypi.org/), which is a